All Products

 The name of the template must be 1 to 255 characters in length and can contain letters, digits, periods (.), underscores (_), and hyphens (-).

-Save As Default Template
+Save as Default Template

 You do not need to specify protected objects for a default protection template.
-By default, all protected objects and protected object groups are selected.
+By default, all protected objects and groups are selected.
 You can manually remove them from the default template.
 Only one default template can be specified for a protection module, and the default template can be specified only when you create a template.

 Rule Configuration